 Clinical trials aim to improve the care and treatment of patients at all stages of their health condition.
 Clinical trials can help assess the efficacy and tolerance of new treatments before offering them to patients affected by a particular illness.

 So what are the different phases of a clinical trial?
 How are they legally regulated?
 Why participate in a clinical trial and how?

 Let us tell you everything!

-A clinical trial (also called clinical study) is a study performed on voluntary patients as part of the development of a treatment.
-The aim can be to assess the efficacy and safety of a new treatment, the absorption speed of a new molecule, its adverse effects or even its mode of operation.
+A clinical trial (also called clinical study) is a study carried out on voluntary patients as part of the development of a treatment.
+Its objective may be to assess the efficacy and safety of a new treatment, the absorption speed of a new molecule, its side effects or even its mode of action.

 How are clinical trials run?

 Clinical trials cannot start before they receive the approval of a Research Ethics Committee and from the Medicines and Healthcare Products Regulatory Agency (MHRA).

 Patients must give their informed consent* to participate in a clinical trial.